 This option requires more presses, and is generally suited to adult users with no intellectual disability.

 Apple's built-in support is enabled or disabled in the iPad or iPhone's Settings, or the Mac's System Preferences, under Accessibility > Switch Control.
 Note that you must turn this off to make use of the switch facilities provided by Special Words.
+On iPad or iPhone you must also disable Full Keyboard Control under Accessibility > Keyboard.

 Android built-in support is enabled or disabled in the device's Settings, as documented in Google's Instructions.
 Note that you must turn this off to make use of the switch facilities provided by Special Words.